 Cheap to live there?
 Not bad, with private rents at around £70 per week.

 Transport links: Good for cyclists because the ground is flat.
 Main rail station a quick stroll across Guildhall Square (one hour and 15 minutes to London).
 Cross-Channel ferry port and cheap cabs about town.

-Fees: For full-time home and EU undergrads, tuition fees will be £8,750 per year, increasing each year with inflation.
+Fees: For full-time home and EU undergrads, tuition fees will be £9,000 for 2014/15 intake.
 Postgrads, international students, part-time students and students on NHS-funded courses pay varying fees.